splunk/splunk-azure-monitor-logs-function/README.md

 ```
 After being initialized in that manner, an additional output binding for blob storage was added in `function.json`.

-## Enabling Debug Logging
+## Enabling Verbose Logging
-In `host.json`, set `logging.logLevel.default` to `DEBUG` and environment variable `LogLevel` to `DEBUG`.
+In `host.json`, set `logging.logLevel.Function` to `Trace` to enable verbose logging just for our Azure Function code.
-> For more info, see https://github.com/Azure/azure-functions-python-worker/issues/248
+For more logging options for other components, see https://docs.microsoft.com/en-us/azure/azure-functions/configure-monitoring?tabs=v2#configure-log-levels